joeyday/glideguide.blog/_drafts/glidequery-perks-part-1.md

 ## Strict comparisons are possible

-Returned values can also be strictly compared with other values.
+Because GlideQuery's returned values are native JavaScript types, they can safely be strictly compared with other values of the same type.

 ~~~ javascript
 var inc = new GlideRecord('incident');